The 10 Best Albums We Heard In January

 ♬: Apple / Spotify / YouTube / Amazon

 Dawn Richard is one of those artists who finds comfort (and maybe even creative fuel) in being in flux.
 The New Orleans native formerly known as D∆WN plays a strategic game of genre hopscotch on her latest album, new breed.
 The 10-track project serves as both an ode to hers hometown and an open love letter to any woman of color who's felt unappreciated, oversimplified or underestimated.
-Bops on new breed range from highly symbolic pop ballads ("vultures

-wolves") to sexy, straightforward proclamations ("shades") to spoken-word teardowns of other people's preconceived notions ("we, diamonds").
+Bops on new breed range from highly symbolic pop ballads ("vultures/wolves") to sexy, straightforward proclamations ("shades") to spoken-word teardowns of other people's preconceived notions ("we, diamonds").
 Dawn Richard takes the listener all around her city and into the depths of her mind, where every insecurity is balanced with a mantra. —Sidney Madden

 Fort Smith Symphony / John Jeter